4 months ago · lizzie · 0 comments

 By the time you are thirsty you are already dehydrated, so it’s best to be mindful of your water intake before you feel thirsty.

-According to the MAYO Clinic, here are the signs of dehydration for children and adults.
+According to the MAYO Clinic, here are the signs and symptoms of dehydration for children and adults.
 If you are a parent, it is very important to ensure your child is hydrated at all times, particularly when they are sick.

 Symptoms of dehydration in infants and children